Randy Cunneyworth

 Randy William Cunneyworth (born May 10, 1961) is a Canadian former professional ice hockey player, former AHL head coach, NHL head coach and assistant coach, as well as a pro scout, and player development coach spanning nearly 40 years.

 Cunneyworth recently served as a player development coach with the Buffalo Sabres organization.
-He played professionally in the National Hockey League (NHL) and American Hockey League (AHL) in a twenty-year career; his coaching résumé includes a brief stint as head coach of the NHL's Montreal Canadiens.
+He played professionally in the National Hockey League (NHL) and American Hockey League (AHL) in a twenty-year career; his coaching résumé includes a brief stint as interim head coach of the NHL's Montreal Canadiens.
 He had long stints as both a player and coach of the AHL's Rochester Americans.
 Cunneyworth was born in Etobicoke, Ontario, but grew up in Mississauga, Ontario.
-As a player, Cunneyworth was known to be very physical, quick, and possessed the ability to provide reliable secondary scoring as well as handling defensive assignments.
-A good powerplay performer, and was often called upon to play up on his team's top line.
-Often took on leadership roles, and was considered a genuine and selfless team player.

 Playing career

-As a youth, he played in the 1974 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Mississauga.
+As a youth, Cunneyworth played in the 1974 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Mississauga.